 Once the test has a reference to the data source, you can bind the values to the test steps:

-Click on the Enter text step (number 3. for the current scenario) and open the Step Properties pane.
+Select the Enter text step (number 8. for the current scenario) and expand it with double-click.

 productName, so select this one.

-See How to bind a step to a data source column for more information.
+See How to bind a step to a data source column for more details.

-Apply the same sequence of steps for the wait step.
-We add a wait step to verify that the search action is completed successfully.
-Note that the field that you need to bind in the wait step properties is
+Repeat the same sequence of actions for the Wait step.
+This step verifies that the search action is completed successfully.
+The field to bind in the Wait step properties is

 Now that the test is set up to take data from the built-in data table, you can see the two data-bound steps and the column they are connected to.
 To run the test, hit the Execute button and choose a browser for the execution.